freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-strings/66edc31c44f1b9c1d5c5ebca.md

 #### --distractors--

-String objects have methods, string primitives do not
+String objects have methods, string primitives do not.

 ---

-String primitives are created using the `String` constructor, string objects are created using string literals
+String primitives are created using the `String` constructor, string objects are created using string literals.

 ---

-There is no difference between a string object and a string primitive
+There is no difference between a string object and a string primitive.

 #### --answer--

-String objects are created using the `String` constructor, string primitives are created using string literals
+String objects are created using the `String` constructor, string primitives are created using string literals.

 ### --question--